aws-samples/amazon-lex-bot-test/README.md

 # node testlexbot.js test/CoffeeBot-main.json 2>&1 > results.txt && ./bin/summarizeResults.sh results.txt
 ```

+## License

+This sample code is made available under the MIT-0 license.
+See the LICENSE file.

 ## Updates

 ### August 14, 2020

 Changed logic to compare post condition when a Lex response has multiple messages by adding post conditions to an array and comparing against response by index.

-Example of the business case: [{ "Hi there" }, { "Here's more information" }, { "And more" }}
+Example of the business case: [{ "Hi there" }, { "Here's more information" }, { "And more" }]

-## License

-This sample code is made available under the MIT-0 license.
-See the LICENSE file.